A Worldwide Alumni Network

 “Later, I realized that I not only want to be a researcher but also an inventor.
 The resources around me—in the engineering school and in Weiss Tech House—and the willingness of professors to help excited me.”

-Osama is pursuing a doctorate in neuroscience at the University of California, San Francisco.
-He has joined the lab of Nirao Shah and is studying the genetic and neural basis of sexually dimorphic behavior.
+Sama got his Ph.D. in Neuroscience at the University of California, San Francisco.
+He went on to join the lab of Nirao Shah at Stanford University to study the genetic and neural basis of sexually dimorphic behavior.
+In 2019 he was named one of the 12 inaugural Presidential Postdoctoral Research Fellows at Princeton University in New Jersey.

 Dr. William Neusidl (Class of 1980)